jtmaurer/DatabaseManagementProjects/README.md

 # Contributions
 - Ridhima Reddy- Ran test cases, wrote documentation and readme, tested functionality, and analyzed all the graphs.
 - Curt Leonard- Implemented DIndex and developed some scripts, and tested tuple operations.
-- Heeya Jolly- Implemented the tuple generator to compare performance of the maps
+- Heeya Jolly- Added the tuple Generator, which randomly generated large number of tuples.
+It generates tuples (rows) based on the schema of a table, which specifies column names, data types, and other constraints.
+This allows for automated creation of data rows to populate tables for testing, simulations, or general use.
-- Jason Todd Maurer-Designed and implemented test cases for select and join operations.
+- Jason Todd Maurer-Designed and implemented test cases for select and join operations. created tuple data sets for different amounts of total tuples (10-100K).
-- Thomas Nguyen- Plotted all the graphs, added selection cases.
+- Thomas Nguyen- Compiled all the data that was given to him and jotted the data into the software to be able to graph them.
+Made four columns for each map and plotted them on a graph.
+Generated a line of best fit for each of the cases of select case 1, select case 2, join case 1, and join case 2.
+Then made them all logarithmic graphs.

 # Documentation
 For a detailed explanation of our project, key features,implementations, indexes, and performance testing, and conculsion please refer to the documentation file named 'Documentation.pdf'.